CortexIntelligentAutomation/docs/content/en/docs/2024.5/Reference/data-types/scopes/scope-option.md

 ## Summary

-The `ScopeOption` data type is used to represent how each level of [Scope] is defined.
+The `ScopeOption` data type is used to represent how each level of [ScopeDefinition] is defined.

 `ScopeOption` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.